The robots meta tag and X-Robots-Tag made clear

 Header set X-Robots-Tag "googlebot: noindex, nofollow"

 Since not all pages have the HTML format and <head> section, some content can’t be blocked from indexing using the robots meta tag.
-This is when x-robots comes in handy.
+This is when x-robots come in handy.

 For example, when you need to block .pdf documents: